 Playground Significant features:

-The playground at Berry Island Reserve blends in with its spectacular bushland and foreshore setting.
-Catering primarily to older children, the tall timber, central structure incorporates slides, climbing walls and firepole.
-Set beneath the branches of a massive fig tree the playground also has a number of freestanding items such as the spider's web climber, timber spring mounted deck, several quiet sitting areas and a bank of four swings.
+The custom-designed playground at Berry Island Reserve blends in with its spectacular bushland and foreshore setting.
+The timber equipment includes slides, climbing walls and firepole and a number of freestanding items such as the spider's web climbers, timber spring mounted decks, several quiet sitting areas and a bank of four swings.